r0b0/debian-installer/README.md

  7. Execute the installer using `bash ./installer.sh`
  8. You will be interactively prompted for LUKS passphrase, root password and user password
  9. The installer will inform you before each step and ask to confirm by pressing Enter.
 Press Ctrl+C if you are unsure and re-start the script after you investigate.
 It should pick up roughly where it left off.
+ 10. If you happen to get locked out in the GUI session, the password to unlock is _live_
  10. Store the generated file `luks.key` in a safe place - you can use it to recover the data if decryption by TPM or passphrase fails for some reason.
  11. Reboot and enjoy